Skip to content

 A

-For patients diagnosed with moderate to advanced AMD (AREDS categories 3 and 4), taking the AREDS2 formulation (including lutein 10 mg + zeaxanthin 2 mg/day) is recommended 2).
-On the other hand, there is no general recommendation for healthy individuals without AMD risk; dietary intake from green leafy vegetables such as spinach and kale is the foundation.
-It is important to decide after consulting an ophthalmologist.
+For patients diagnosed with moderate to advanced AMD (AREDS categories 3 and 4), the AREDS2 formulation (containing lutein 10 mg + zeaxanthin 2 mg per day) is recommended 2).
+On the other hand, there is no general recommendation for healthy individuals without AMD risk; dietary intake from green leafy vegetables such as spinach and kale is fundamental.
+It is important to make a decision after consulting an ophthalmologist.

 AREDS and AREDS2 are the highest level of evidence sources for ophthalmic supplement research.

-• Subjects: 3,640 cases with AREDS category 3 (advanced unilateral AMD or many medium-sized drusen) or category 4 (advanced bilateral AMD)
+• Subjects: 3,640 cases of AREDS category 3 (advanced unilateral AMD or numerous medium drusen) and category 4 (advanced bilateral AMD)

-• Result: Reduced risk of AMD progression by about 25% (RR 0.75).
-Greatest benefit in high-risk group.
+• Results: Approximately 25% reduction in risk of AMD progression (RR 0.75).
+Greatest benefit in the high-risk group.

 AREDS2 (reported in 2013)2):